markcornwell/paddlesplat/README.md

 # Paddle Splat
-This program is intended to be a minimal example of a framework that can be used as a template or a skeleton for more complex games.
+This program is intended to be a minimal example of a framework that can be used as a template for more complex games.

 ## Features Completed
 * Standard model-view-controller pattern